-Tymlos (abaloparatide) is a human parathyroid hormone related peptide [PTHrP(1-34)] analog.
+Tymlos (abaloparatide) is a human parathyroid hormone-related peptide [PTHrP(1-34)] analog.

 Tymlos is supplied as an injection for subcutaneous injection.
 The recommended dosage of Tymlos is 80 mcg subcutaneously once daily.
-Cumulative use of Tymlos and parathyroid hormone analogs (e.g., teriparatide) for more than 2 years during a patient’s lifetime is not recommended.
+Cumulative use of Tymlos and parathyroid hormone analogs (e.g., teriparatide) for more than two years during a patient’s lifetime is not recommended.
 Patients should receive supplemental calcium and vitamin D if dietary intake is inadequate.

 Adverse effects associated with the use of Tymlos may include, but are not limited to, the following:

-Abaloparatide caused a dose-dependent increase in the incidence of osteosarcoma, a malignant bone tumor, in male and female rats.
+The Tymlos label comes with the following Black Box Warning: Abaloparatide caused a dose-dependent increase in the incidence of osteosarcoma, a malignant bone tumor, in male and female rats.
 It is unknown whether Tymlos will cause osteosarcoma in humans.
 Use of Tymlos is not recommended in patients at increased risk for osteosarcoma.
-Cumulative use of Tymlos and parathyroid hormone analogs (e.g., teriparatide) for more than 2 years during a patient’s lifetime is not recommended.
+Cumulative use of Tymlos and parathyroid hormone analogs (e.g., teriparatide) for more than two years during a patient’s lifetime is not recommended.